damianhakert/damianhakert.github.io/source/posts/2016-04-11-tutorial-securing-your-gitlab-pages-with-tls-and-letsencrypt.html.md

 ## HTTPS Everywhere

-Nowadays there is a strong push for using TLS on every website.
+Nowadays, there is a strong push for using TLS on every website.
 The ultimate goal is to make the web safer, by adding those three components cited above to every website.